 Blockchain offers a potential solution to the above challenges by allowing users a sense of security that no third party can share their PII without their consent.

-Here are the technical components and interfaces, that could be involved in the Blockchain based Identity Management Process:
+There are five technical components and interfaces that could be involved in the Blockchain based Identity Management Process:

 - Native Android/iOS App for individuals.